 Following the death of his father in 1990, Brian moved back to America to become the CEO of The Jim Henson Company.
 In 2009, he became Chairman of the company and his sister Lisa Henson became sole CEO.

 Henson has also led the creative and technological innovations of the company, overseeing the groundbreaking work at Jim Henson’s Creature Shop, one of Hollywood’s pre-eminent character-building, digital and physical visual effects facilities.
 He was part of the team that first created and utilized the Henson Performance Control System, a powerful custom-based interface for puppeteers, which won an Academy of Motion Picture Arts and Science Scientific and Engineering Award in 1992.
 He has also been leading the Shop’s work with its revolutionary puppeteered animation system, the Henson Digital Puppetry Studio.
 In 2009, he and his team were awarded a Primetime Emmy Award, Academy of Television Arts and Sciences, Outstanding Achievement in Engineering Development for this proprietary system that allows performers to puppeteer digital characters in real time.

 Along with his many talents in performing, directing and technical innovation, Henson is a master at improvisational comedy.
-In 2005, he created Puppet Up! - Uncensored, a live puppet improvisational show which was named a top ten “Best Stage Show” by Entertainment Weekly and has toured comedy festivals in Aspen, Las Vegas, Edinburgh, New York and Australia and currently at the Venetian Resort Hotel Casino in Las Vegas through December 2016.
+In 2005, he created Puppet Up! - Uncensored, a live puppet improvisational show which was named a top ten “Best Stage Show” by Entertainment Weekly and has toured comedy festivals in Aspen, Las Vegas, Edinburgh, New York and Australia and continues to play venues around the country.

 John Henson (1965-2014)